 When I began this project at the beginning of 2020, it was with the thought this could be my most significant contribution to the advancement of the Kingdom of God to date and part of my doing what those similarly situated from previous generations have done, which is to pass on the baton to the next generation, in the knowledge that God alone will decide when baton passing ends because Christ is back reigning on earth.
 I don’t write because I am better than anyone else, and can look back in times in my life that it seemed I had blown things spiritually speaking and have squandered opportunities.
 I am merely a “brand plucked from the fire” Zechariah 3:2, an “unprofitable servant” Luke 7:10, and if there is any good “the grace of God I am what I am” 1Corinthians 15:10.
 I should add that while I know the Bible well and better than most and can hold my own in theological debate, to my shame, I still do not know it well enough.

 But I do believe certain things need saying that are not being said.
 It is with a degree of frustration, not only are our secular leaders and movers and shakers doing bad or mad things but the leaders of that part of the “church” that non-Christians are aware of and many actual Christians look to for leadership are not being a voice of correction.
 What is lacking, as I saw / see it was / is a prophetic voice.
 I make no claim to being a prophet – it is not something I would anyway volunteer for, now I am aware of the deprivations pucker prophets have had to suffer.
 But I do believe I am called to be a watchman on the wall, whose job is to warn without fear or favour.
 Little did I realise the events that were to take place, even though this should come as no surprise with a proper understanding the prophetic scriptures.
-One of the good things, for me at least, of the Covid-19 lockdown is it has been an opportune time to write a book and given events taking place and a renewed interest in the prophetic, this is also a good time.
+One of the good things, for me at least, of the Covid-19 lockdown is it has been an opportune time to write a book and, given the nature of events taking place and renewed interest in the prophetic, also a good time.

 To explain why I am thinking on the lines I am, I would like to go back to the beginning, or at least early on in my Christian life.
-It was while I was in the sixth form and the year I believe was 1969.
-I had become a Christian aged 15 and while carrying lots of excess baggage had a desire to follow the Lord.
+It was while I was in the sixth form and the year, I believe, was 1969.
+I had become a Christian aged 15 and, while carrying lots of excess baggage, had a desire to follow the Lord.
 One of my school mates was Paul Tait, who was the son of the pastor of Providence Chapel.
 One of my mentors was Paul Bullivant, who was a member of Coleman Street Chapel, who became one of the leaders of the charismatic movement in Southend, in the early 70’s.
 Providence (Strict Baptist) is the church I belong to today and Coleman Street (Plymouth Brethren) is the church I was part of for 40 years.
-Pertinently, neither church would have been regarded at that time or after as “charismatic” leaning, and little did I think I would end up at Providence.
+Pertinently, neither church would have been regarded at that time or even after as “charismatic” leaning, and little did I think I would end up at Providence.

 The event was Martin Lloyd Jones was in town and was speaking at Providence Chapel.
-The “Doctor”, as he is still fondly referred to in hushed terms, was arguably the greatest preacher, at least in the opinion of those in my own theological leaning stable, of his day, and this was an opportunity not to be missed and neither did I, as encouraged by the two Pauls.
+The “Doctor”, as he is still fondly referred to in hushed terms, was arguably the greatest preacher, at least in the opinion of those in my own theological leaning stable, of his day, and this was an opportunity not to be missed and neither did I, and was encouraged to attend by the two Pauls.
 I imagine that like many who are reading this now, we have heard many sermons, most of which we cannot recall.
 But I did recall this one or at least the text and the impression it left with me at the time.
 The passage expounded was 1Corinthians 14:1-25, which begins: “Follow after charity, and desire spiritual gifts, but rather that ye may prophesy” (v1).
-The impression was what might be if the Apostle Paul’s words were to come to pass: “But if all prophesy, and there come in one that believeth not, or one unlearned, he is convinced of all, he is judged of all: And thus are the secrets of his heart made manifest; and so falling down on his face he will worship God, and report that God is in you of a truth” (24,25).
+The impression that remains was what might be if the Apostle Paul’s words were to come to pass: “But if all prophesy, and there come in one that believeth not, or one unlearned, he is convinced of all, he is judged of all: And thus are the secrets of his heart made manifest; and so falling down on his face he will worship God, and report that God is in you of a truth” (24,25).

 If I can move on a couple of years with my own testimony and how it impacts on my writing as I do, it concerns how God has been dealing with me and, pertinently, prophetically speaking.
-My own background, as I explained at the beginning of this book, is after becoming a Christian from a non-Christian family, but who were favourably disposed, those who taught me were very into sound doctrine and often had antipathy toward those they considered unsound, which happened to be most other churches.
+My own background, as I explained at the beginning of this book, is after becoming a Christian from a non-Christian family, but who were not unfavourably disposed, those who taught me were very into sound doctrine and often had antipathy toward those they considered unsound, which happened to be most other churches.
 What I began to see though was their light was not matched by their life.
 I, like many at the time, was attracted to the charismatic movement that gave more prominence to the prophetic.
-My experience was mixed and, while my main association with Christian groups thereafter have been with those of the non-charismatic variety, including some who were outright cessationist, I have little doubt while needing to avoid excess and imbalance, the spiritual gifts, including that of prophecy, are for today.
+My experience was mixed and, while my main association with Christian groups thereafter have been with those of the non-charismatic variety, including some who were outright cessationist, I have little doubt while needing to avoid excess and imbalance, the spiritual gifts, including that of prophecy, are still for today.

 The tricky questions of who are the prophets today, what is their remit etc. are not ones I wish to duck, but in the interests of maintaining the non-partisan, non-controversial etc. as I can spirit, I began with, I do not name many names.
 As for my own Christian testimony, on one hand there has been a desire to serve the Lord, honour His word etc, yet on the other, there has been a holding back, a sense of failure and rejection (one reason why prophets fascinate me).
 Even during this present period, while spending a lot more time studying the Bible, things have come to light that Lord has had to deal with me over.
 One thing brought to mind was a time, when as a young Christian, I came across a true prophet.
 His name was Alex Buchannan.
 He prophesied something concerning me at a very low ebb in my life and what he said was specific for that time, as well as this time now, which has been one of the reasons I have continued to follow the path I am now on.
 While many in my church don’t hold with modern day prophets and many early mentors were cessationists, my belief is while there are many charlatans there are real prophets too.
 I have observed enough to think the gift of prophecy is being exercised more than occasionally.
-I recall the words of Moses: “would God that all the Lord’s people were prophets, and that the Lord would put his spirit upon them” Numbers 11:29 and add my Amen.
+I recall the words of Moses: “would God that all the Lord’s people were prophets, and that the Lord would put his spirit upon them” Numbers 11:29, and would add my own Amen.